V-Sekai/manuals/decisions/20220901-mirror-extend-asset-library-packages.md

-# Extended asset library packages in addition to the upstream asset library
+# Proposed: Extended asset library packages in addition to the upstream asset library

 ### Context and Problem Statement